DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 _Supplementary info: Almost all computer systems will provide some system metadata embedded in files, and provide info on creation date and who has editor or read-only access to the file, for example.
 Most systems will also provide users with possibilities of adding user metadata that can be embedded in files, such as descriptive tags._

-### Do suitable metadata standards exist for your data?
+### Do suitable metadata standards exist for the data?
 When planning and embarking on your project, you should familiarize yourself with, and choose, a suitable metadata standard if one exists.
 Many research fields have agreed upon, established and adopted a metadata standard suitable for discipline-specific needs.
 If available, applying a domain/dicipline-specific standard ensures that all necessary information facilitating data use and reuse is included.
 In addition to domain-specific standards, domain-agnostic standards also exist.
 The "Minimal Information Standard" describes a defined minimal set of metadata.
 A metadata standard can also include optional values.

 Most research data repositories will implement specific standards.
 That is why the use of a particular archive often will lead to the use of a particular metadata standard.\